 - Human Nutrition: Basic courses examine the role of fundamental nutrition principles, such as nutrient requirements, in generating a healthy human body.
 Courses sometimes explore nutrition concepts in regards to preventing illnesses.

-Potential careers for individuals with a bachelor's degree in hospitality management
+What could I do with a bachelor’s degree in hospitality management

 Although a bachelor’s degree is not always a requirement for employment in the hospitality industry, courses that students take can teach them skills applicable to a variety of careers.
 Management positions tend to call for experience in the field, the Bureau of Labor Statistics (bls.gov) reports.
 Below are some careers that students may pursue after earning their degree: